Autism Spectrum Disorders

 The diagnosis requires a two-stage process.
 The first stage involves developmental screening during "well child" check-ups; the second stage entails a comprehensive evaluation by a multidisciplinary team.
 As part of this process, children are diagnosed with an ASD based on a specific set of behavioral criteria.
 We use two specific "gold standard" measures to help to correctly identify autism: Autism Diagnostic Interview-Revised and Autism Diagnostic Observation Schedule.

 How are autism spectrum disorders treated?

-Unfortunately there is no cure for autism spectrum disorders (ASD); however, the goal of ASD treatment at Children's Hospital Colorado is to promote social, adaptive and behavioral function.
+Unfortunately there is no cure for autism spectrum disorders (ASD); however, the goal of ASD treatment at Children's Colorado is to promote social, adaptive and behavioral function.

 Treatments derived from the behavioral learning theory have the strongest research support.
 This type of therapy works to reinforce appropriate behaviors and reduce unwanted behaviors, while also suggesting what caregivers can do to prevent problem behaviors.

 Medication can also be used to treat some of the symptoms associated with ASD like attention and hyperactivity issues, anxiety, depression and mood instability, aggression or self-injury, obsessive compulsive behaviors and sleep problems.